KorfLab/korflab.github.io/content.md

 + Reese Carlson - intern
 + Oliver Tucher - intern

 Interested in joining the lab?
-Great.
+Great, send me an email.
 I look for shared interests and passion more than a specific skill set.
 You don't have to be a good programmer to join the lab (but you will have to become one).

 ![KorfLab 2020](2020.png)